Our commitment to you:

 - Stay in regular contact with us in whatever ways you feel comfortable: text, email, phone.

-- Work with your Employability Consultant to agree goals for your action plan and do your best to achieve them together.
+- Work with your Employment Consultant to agree goals for your action plan and do your best to achieve them together.

 - Actively take part in searching for jobs.

 - Keep an open mind.
-Your Employability Consultant may offer suggestions and advice to help you on your journey.
+Your Employment Consultant may offer suggestions and advice to help you on your journey.

-- Tell your Employability Consultant about any changes in your circumstances relating to employment.
+- Tell your Employment Consultant about any changes in your circumstances relating to employment.